-PUNCTUAL provision of quality products at the lowest prices possible has become the utmost competitive edge being pursued by virtually all businesses.
-Firms endeavour to speed up their manufacturing and delivery of goods or provision of services to customers.
+TIMELY provision of quality products at the lowest prices possible has become the utmost competitive edge being pursued by virtually all businesses.
+Firms endeavour to speed up manufacturing and delivery of goods or provision of services to customers.
 It was, however, estimated that only less than 15% of manufacturing time is spent on actual job processing, whereas over 85% is wasted in work-in-process (WIP) and queuing delays [1].
 This warrants an imminent need, and indeed leaves huge room, for shortening manufacturing times, just as suggested by a series of manufacturing philosophies, like just-in-time (JIT), time-based competition, and concurrent engineering.

-In spite of the widespread applications of work flow time optimisations in real-world operations management [2, 3], the optimised results are often unrealistic and difficult to realize in a manufacturing firm because its economic factors and financial position have not been considered.
-Many researchers seek to solve this problem by choosing to take account of certain economic objectives instead of these operational ones.
-Most of them are targeted mainly at optimising some accounting cost or profits.
+Despite the wide popularity of manufacturing time minimisation in operation management [2, 3], the optimised results are often unrealistic and difficult to realize in a firm because its economic factors and financial position have not been considered.
+Some researchers seek to solve this problem by optimising certain economic objectives instead of operational ones.
+Most of them are targeted at optimising some accounting cost or profits.
+Ref.
 [4], for example, developed a cost minimisation model with several relevant costs taken into account.
-Ref.[5] chose to maximise accounting profits in a multi-product capacity-constrained lot sizing environment.
-Either minimisation of costs or maximisation of profits, in general, may not necessarily be able to reflect the full interest of equity holders, especially in some adverse economic situations, such as unexpected inflations and recessions in a business cycle.
-In fact, it is the shareholder wealth maximisation that have currently become the top priority of most manufacturing enterprises [6-8].
+Ref.
+[5] chose to maximise accounting profits in a multi-product capacity-constrained lot sizing environment.
+Either minimisation of costs or maximisation of profits, in general, may not necessarily represent the full interest of equity holders, especially in some adverse economic situations, such as unexpected inflation and recessions in a business cycle.
+In fact, it is the shareholder wealth maximisation that have currently become the top priority of most enterprises [6-8].

-Therefore, it can be seen that most current production optimisation models either overlook a firm's economic conditions and financial position, or optimise some local objective functions without considering the overall business goal of maximising its shareholders' long-term sustainable interests.
-Moreover, some key macroeconomic factors, such as impacts of inflations and business cycle on optimisation, have not been taken into account.
+Thus, it can be seen that most production optimisation models either overlook a firm's economic conditions and financial position, or optimise some local objective functions without considering the overall business goal of maximising its shareholders' long-term sustainable interests.
+Moreover, some key macroeconomic factors, such as impacts of inflation and business cycle on optimisation, have not been taken into account.

-This paper addresses these problems by setting up a queuing network for the concerned stochastic MTO production planning problem with the lot sizing policy.
-We propose an approach for maximising the long-term full interests of equity holders-the shareholder wealth.
-This approach is characterised in the following aspects.
+We attempt to address these problems by setting up a queuing network for the concerned stochastic make-to-order manufacturing, with an aim to maximise the long-term full interests of equity holders.
+Our proposed approach is different than others in the following aspects.